 I just couldn’t see what colors would work and how to best place the remaining pieces of furniture.
 By circumstance, I’ve been in touch with a great Calgary based Interior Designer.
 Trying to arrange our schedules proved to be quite a feat.
 Then, she suggested Skype.
 Now, this is the first time I heard of an interior designer working by Skype and being a tech-junkie, it made immediate sense so we arranged to connect on Skype one afternoon.

-While I can’t tell you that renos have been finished, they are under way and I will be posting images for those interested.
-However, if you are looking for help with your own office or home I would strongly suggest to consider a consultation by Tasleem from Mango Tango Interiors.
-You can find her on Twitter at http://twitter.com/MangoTangoIntrs, contact her at (403) 400 5715 or visit the website at http://www.mangotangointeriors.com/
+While I can’t tell you that renos have been finished, they are underway and I will be posting images for those interested.
+However, if you are looking for help with your own office or home I would strongly suggest considering a consultation by Tasleem from Mango Tango Interiors.

 This is one local business that stands out from the rest and just the Skype consult alone is worth the call.